KCLCyberSecSociety/py-socket-messenger/README.md

 ## Navigation

-To commence this tutorial, navigate to the code section of this repository, enter the `Part1` subdirectory.
-This tutorial is divided into four parts, each part available as a separate subdirectory.
+To commence this tutorial, navigate to the code section of this repository, enter the `PartX` subdirectory.
+This tutorial is divided into three parts, each part available as a separate subdirectory.
 Then just follow the `README.md`

 ### Contents